 An equity research job is one of the most sought-after job profiles in today’s world.
 Challenging profiles and high compensation makes it an attractive career option for many job aspirants.

 Equity Research Job – Snapshot

 First of all, let us have a snapshot of how a day of an equity research analyst goes.
-The movies like The Wolf of Wall Street, In pursuit of happiness and Wall Street, gives us a fair idea of the work-life of an equity analyst.
+The movies like The Wolf of Wall Street, In pursuit of happiness, and Wall Street, give us a fair idea of the work-life of an equity analyst.
 Equity research analysts are ‘google’ for the traders.
 They provide them with all the information (or can decipher) under the sun about which company to buy or which one to sell, when to enter into a trade, how is the state of the economy, etc.

 Two important skills that are mandatory for an equity analyst are financial modeling and report writing.
 Proficiency in Excel is an added advantage.
 For a person to be successful in the equity research field, he should possess strong quantitative and analytical abilities.
-A person’s ability to identify trends, and interest to get deeper into the details, a strong eye for details are appreciated in this field.
-An equity research analyst should also possess great communication skills in order to communicate his investment strategies to the clients.
+A person’s ability to identify trends, interest to get deeper into the details, and a strong eye for details are appreciated in this field.
+An equity research analyst should also possess great communication skills to communicate his investment strategies to the clients.

 Following is a sample job description for an equity research job in a reputed firm: